Open accessibility options

 Value: GA1.2.1522249635.1578401280123054147-7

 Purpose: This cookie is a third-party cookie from Google.
 By default, analytics.js uses the _ga cookie to store the user ID.
-It is generally used to distinguish between website visitors.
+It is primarily used to distinguish website visitors.

 Name: _gcl_au